JuneKim0712/Mandelbrot_Set-Fibonacci/README.md

-Mandelbrot_Set-julia-set
-Codes that graph Mandelbrot (both iterations and map) set and Julia set.
+This is a Codes that graph Mandelbrot (both iterations and map) set and Julia set.